 Chestnuts roasting on an open fire is something that we’ve sung about our whole lives, but have you ever tasted one?
-Here’s how to roast chestnuts – safely in the oven.
+Here’s how to roast chestnuts – safely in the oven or stovetop.

 How to Choose Chestnuts for Roasting

 Chestnuts grow inside a prickly casing called a burr.
 When roasted, the shells crack open, revealing a golden yellow nut that you eat.